Lorenz rifle

+The Lorenz rifle was an Austrian rifled musket introduced in the 1850s and used by the Austrian Army during the mid-19th century.
+Designed by Joseph Lorenz, it became one of the principal infantry firearms of the Austrian Empire and was produced in large numbers.
+The rifle was developed as part of the Austrian military's transition from smoothbore muskets to rifled percussion firearms.

-The Lorenz rifle was an Austrian rifle used in the mid 19th century.
-It was used in the Second Italian War of Independence in 1859 and the Austro-Prussian War in 1866, and also featured prominently in the American Civil War.
+The Lorenz rifle saw combat during the Second Italian War of Independence in 1859 and the Austro-Prussian War in 1866.
+It was also widely exported and became one of the foreign-made firearms used during the American Civil War, where examples were employed by both Union and Confederate forces.
+Its extensive wartime use and subsequent distribution made it one of the more significant European military rifles of the period.

 History

 The Lorenz rifle was designed by Austrian lieutenant Joseph Lorenz.
 It was first approved for manufacture in 1854, and was Austria's first all-new infantry firearm since 1842.
 The demand for the rifles was much greater than what the Austrian state arsenals could produce, so much of the production was done by private manufacturers.
-Many of these manufacturers did not have the skill and precision required to make what was then a very modern and sophisticated rifle design, and as a result, the quality of Lorenz rifles varied quite a bit.
+Many of these manufacturers did not have the skill and precision required to make what was then a very modern and sophisticated rifle design, and as a result, the quality of Lorenz rifles was inconsistent.
 The bore diameters also varied quite a bit due to insufficient control of allowable tolerances.
 This often left too much of a gap between the bullet and the barrel, resulting in poor performance.

 Replacing the earlier Augustin musket, the Lorenz was first distributed to Austrian soldiers in 1855.
 Despite its superiority to the Augustin, the Lorenz suffered from slow delivery and was sometimes used ineffectively due to prevailing conservatism in tactics and training.
 By 1859, the year of the Austro-Sardinian War, not all Austrian units had received the new rifle.